joseotaviorf/oh-my-pi/dags/growth/amplitude/amplitude.md

 - `170698_user_merge`
 - `183047_user_merge`
 - `205027_user_merge`

 ### Note about data flow

 The DAG extracts events data direct from Amplitude API and creates multiple tables by event type.
 The raw data from user merge isn't ingested to datalake by the DAG, it just creates a clean table.
 In fact, there is a [automation](https://analytics.amplitude.com/quintoandar/connections/project/170698/destinations) created at Amplitude app to drop data in S3 bucket.
-### Responsible Data Team

-For any questions or concerns about this DAG, please contact the Data Engineering or Data Analytics team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).